 QUALIFICATIONS AND EXAMINATION FOR CERTIFICATION

-A certified interior designer obtains a stamp from the California Council for Interior Design Certification (CCIDC) that shall include a number that uniquely identifies and bears the name of that certified interior designer.
-The stamp certifies that the interior designer has provided California Council for Interior Design Certification (CCIDC) with evidence of passage of a California-code specific interior design examination and any of the following:
+A Certified Interior Designer obtains a stamp from the California Council for Interior Design Certification (CCIDC) that shall include a number that uniquely identifies and bears the name of that certified interior designer.
+The stamp certifies that the interior designer has provided CCIDC with evidence of passage of a California-code specific interior design examination (IDEX®California Examination) and any of the following:

-(a) He or she is a graduate of a four- or five-year accredited interior design degree program, and has two years of diversified interior design experience.
+- Is a graduate of a four or five-year accredited interior design degree program, and has two years of diversified interior design experience

 There are laws in California covering “Certified Interior Designers” and how they conduct themselves and their business.

 Most people think all interior designers are licensed or certified; but this is not true.
 In California, anyone can use the title “interior designer”; “Certified Interior Designer” is the only legally recognized and protected title for interior designers in the state of California.
 A Certified Interior Designer is a competent design professional who may prepare and submit non-structural; non-seismic construction documents and specifications to local building departments for the purposes of plan check.
 Certified Interior Designers have demonstrated through education, experience and examination their knowledge of the California Building Code as it relates to space planning, life safety, flammability and disabled access code issues, under the provisions of Chapter 3.9 of the Business & Professions Code, commencing with Section 5800.
 CCIDC is the organization responsible for administering the requirements of the Certified Interior Designers Title Act.